Agent Sai Srinivasa Athreya: Plot

-Athreya gets out on bail due to CCTV footage evidence that he was in Nellore sub-Jail asking for Maruthi Rao, but he only has five more days to prove his innocence due to the overwhelming evidence against him.
-While Athreya and Sneha investigate for clues at Harsha's house, someone tries to kill Athreya. later he explains his theory to Vamsi who is observing his investigation from the beginning, and it's discovered that Ajay and Harsha wanted the details of Athreya after he saw him being arrested in Venkatachalam.
-Meanwhile, a father registers a complaint about his missing daughter, and the missing daughter is Vasudha who turns out to be dead.
-A frustrated Athreya shows his anguish on Gautham by addressing his carelessness, where Gautham decided to cancel Athreya's bail to present him in the court soon.
+He gets out on bail due to CCTV footage evidence that he was in Nellore sub-Jail at the time of the murders, but only has five more days to prove his innocence due to the overwhelming evidence against him.
+It is discovered that Ajay and Harsha wanted the details of Athreya after he saw him being arrested in Venkatachalam.
+Meanwhile, a father registers a complaint about his missing daughter, Vasudha, who turns out to be dead as well.
+A frustrated Athreya shows his anguish on the cops, who decide to cancel his bail.